Success! TRAVEL24 has been applied to your cart.

 WHY SEBORRHEIC DERMATITIS AND DANDRUFF ARE DIFFICULT TO CONTROL

 There are two main reasons why most people with seborrheic dermatitis tend to struggle to clear up their skin.
-The first is that the fungus causing seborrheic dermatitis, known as malassezia, creates a biofilm shield that protects the skin from antifungal treatments.
+The first is that the fungus causing seborrheic dermatitis, known as malassezia, creates a biofilm shield that protects the skin from antifungal agents.
 The second reason is that the fungus feeds on oils including coconut and almond oil, which are found in most skincare products.

 To finally get peaceful skin, you will need to disrupt the biofilm on your skin and soothe your skin using products without most oils.